 What to see: 4 ancient churches and a cave community

 Only one of Zelve’s churches has frescoes which is the main reason it is less popular.
 However, it is four times as large as Goreme Open Air Museum covering three small valleys that butt up against towering cliffs.
 It was an active village until 1952 when the government moved the residents to Aktepe village due to the danger from falling rocks.
-The open air museum has been renovated with over 1.5 kilometers of nice sidewalks to make movement easier.
-With fewer visitors each guest has the opportunity to linger and explore the large area.
+The open-air museum has been renovated with over 1.5 kilometres of nice sidewalks to make movement easier.
+With fewer visitors, each guest has the opportunity to linger and explore the large area.
 If you have children, they will love the opportunities and freedom of Zelve.
-Does this sound inviting to you?
+Does this sound invite to you?

 Goreme Open Air Museum, on the other hand, is smaller and more crowded which means less time to take in the wonders you will see.
 But, as we stated above, Goreme’s museum is unique in the world and, in our opinion, worth a visit.